Manage existing sites

 Select the user that you want to assign a security role to.

 If you are unable to see the Manage Roles button on the command bar, you must change the client by setting forceUCI to 0 in the URL.
 For example, https://<org_url>/main.aspx?pagetype=entitylist&etn=systemuser&forceUCI=0

 In the Manage User Roles dialog box, select the security role that you created earlier, and then select OK.

 Your portal should work anonymously and should be accessible by the external users.
 If you want to try advanced capabilities for managing roles and permissions for external users, see Configure a contact for use on a portal, Invite contacts to your portals, Create web roles for portals, Assign table permissions.

 Displays the portal settings and allows you to change the name of the portal.
-You can also go to setup licensing for your portal as well as advanced actions such as administering the portal though the Power Apps portals admin center and working with site settings.
+You can also go to set up licensing for your portal and advanced actions such as administering the portal though the Power Apps portals admin center and working with site settings.

-For production portals you will see Licensing for internal users and Licensing for external users section in the portal's settings panel based on your environment licensing setup.
+For production portals the Licensing for internal users and Licensing for external users section is visible in the portal's settings panel based on your environment licensing setup.
 Learn more about Power Apps per app plans, Pay-as-you-go.

 Licensing for internal users and Licensing for external users sections are not visible in portal settings panel when you open it from the portal's detail page tool bar Settings item.